aayush06januay06-a11y/Inductionprogramme-/README.md

-**Fifth speaker**:- have a strong mindset about completing your goal and God/ universe will guide the way
+**Fifth speaker**:- Have a strong mindset about completing your goal and God/ universe will guide the way.

 Dr shehejpal ( principal):- role of engineers in society as society makers , about work of  artificial intelligence in industries , increasing competition in cse,it branch and adding value to ourselves to be able to compete ,